-Since 2013 I have worked with a bereavement charity, successfully completing their in-house training and seeing clients 1-1 in their own homes.
-I have also worked with a youth charity as well as seeing clients in my private practice, exploring a variety of different issues with people from all kinds of backgrounds and ages.
+For 4 years I worked with a bereavement charity, successfully completing their in-house training and seeing clients 1-1 in their own homes.
+I have also worked with a youth charity, supporting staff members.
+I run a successful private practice in Coxley, near Wells assisting people with all kinds of different issues.

 Areas of counselling I deal with